Night Gallery: Writing

 Serling wrote many of the teleplays, including "Camera Obscura" (based on a short story by Basil Copper), "The Caterpillar" (based on a short story by Oscar Cook), "Class of '99", "Cool Air" (based on a short story by H.P.
 Lovecraft), "The Doll", "Green Fingers", "Lindemann's Catch", and "The Messiah on Mott Street" (heavily influenced by Bernard Malamud's "Angel Levine").
 Non-Serling efforts include "The Dead Man", "I'll Never Leave You—Ever", "Pickman's Model" (based on a short story by H.P.
-Lovecraft), "A Question of Fear", "Silent Snow, Secret Snow", and "The Sins of the Fathers".
+Lovecraft), "A Question of Fear" (based on a short story by Bryan Lewis), "Silent Snow, Secret Snow", and "The Sins of the Fathers".

 Robert Bloch wrote two teleplays for the show.
 "Logoda's Heads" was based on the story by August Derleth.
 "Last Rites for a Dead Druid" originally was an adaptation by Bloch of the H.P.
 Lovecraft/Hazel Heald collaboration "Out of the Aeons"; however, Bloch's script was not used, and the episode was rewritten and retitled.
 As a result, "Last Rites for a Dead Druid" bears no resemblance to "Out of the Aeons".